opi-lab/optical-metrology-2021/index.md

 ### Assignment 1

 In this assignment you will study the basics of projective geometry.
-You will study the representations of points lines and planes, as well as transformations.
-The assignment and the data:
+You will study the representations of points lines and planes, as well as transformations. **The assignment is due on 2016-09-01 at 11:59 pm.** The assignment and the data:

 - [Assignment 1](computer-vision-assignment1.pdf)
 - [Assignment data](assignment1data.zip)